ethercrab-rs/ethercrab/README.md

   Current test hardware consists of a Kollmorgen AKD servo drive and three Leadshine EL7 servo drives

+## Future goals

+These may change at any time.

+- [ ] Integration with LinuxCNC as a HAL component.
+- [ ] A multiplatform configuration/debugging/management GUI

 ## Sponsors

 Thank you to everyone who has donated test equipment, time or money to the EtherCrab project!
 To